Psychotherapy

 HOW THERAPY CAN BE HELPFUL

 Most people entering therapy will get positive growth out of the experience, and various strategies can improve the outcome.
-However, there is also the risk that you may experience feelings that you have been hoping to avoid.
+However, there is also the possibility that you may experience feelings that you have been hoping to avoid.

 WHAT IS THERAPY?